skoona/4DExplorer/README.md

         - git rebase --squash &lt;new-feature-branch&gt;
         * or
         - git merge --squash &lt;new-feature-branch&gt;
-    - git commit -am "Completed &lt;new-feature-branch&gt;
+	- git commit       // save the opened commit message
     - git branch -D &lt;new-feature=branch&gt;
     - git push origin development

 - In the future
     - git push origin \<feature-branch> will just sit there until we create a `pull request (PR)`
     - Each (git push origin \<feature-branch>) to a PR will cause a SyntaxCheck
-    - A PR will set there until a code-review (CR) is OK'ed
+    - A PR will set there until a code-review (CR) is OK'ed and the SyntaxCheck passes.
-    - Once the CR is approved, then a merge-squash-delete (see #4 above) will be performed and the PR will be closed.
+    - Once the CR is approved, then a merge-squash-delete (see #4 above) will be performed (by GitHub) and the PR will be closed.